Migrate from QnA Maker to custom question answering

 - Knowledge base name is copied to project description field.

-Resource level settings such as Role-based access control (RBAC) are not migrated to the new resource.
+Resource level settings such as Role-based access control (RBAC) aren't migrated to the new resource.
 These resource level settings would have to be reconfigured for the language resource post migration.
-You will also need to re-enable analytics for the language resource.
+You'll also need to re-enable analytics for the language resource.

 Steps to migrate SDKs

-This SDK Migration Guide is intended to assist in the migration to the new Question Answering client library, Azure.AI.Language.QuestionAnswering, from the old one, Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker.
-It will focus on side-by-side comparisons for similar operations between the two packages.
+This SDK Migration Guide is intended to help the migration to the new Question Answering client library, Azure.AI.Language.QuestionAnswering, from the old one, Microsoft.Azure.CognitiveServices.Knowledge.QnAMaker.
+It focuses on side-by-side comparisons for similar operations between the two packages.